 Jody Souka-Marleau, Professor, Social Service Worker - Cornwall

-"One example of authentic assessment that I use is to encourage students to retrieve information (As highlighted in James M. Lang's book, Small Teaching: Everyday Lessons from the Science of Learning).
+"When teaching, I encourage students to retrieve information (As highlighted in James M. Lang's book, Small Teaching: Everyday Lessons from the Science of Learning).
 At the beginning of each class I use an opening question that could be used in person and on-line.
 A simple question such as, before we move on, can anyone tell me some of the core themes learned last class?
 This is the warm-up.

 In addition, I use closing questions (Reflections) that are prepared ahead of time and handed out or posted in the chat, which the students answer and submit at the end of class.
 This helps the students extrapolate key points/themes."